Dan J. Harkey

 Article:

 The mortgage broker accepts a tremendous fiduciary responsibility.
-He agrees to act on behalf of the borrower and put his client's interests ahead of his own while maintaining a duty to preserve good faith and trust.
+He agrees to act on behalf of the borrower and put his client’s interests ahead of his own, while maintaining a duty to preserve good faith and trust.
 At the same time, the mortgage broker is responsible for presenting all material facts known or discovered during his inquiry.

 As a key player in the transaction, the lender also shoulders a significant fiduciary responsibility.
 This responsibility extends to the borrower and his investors, who will fund the transaction if it meets all the necessary criteria.
-The lender's unwavering commitment to this responsibility, particularly in protecting the investors over making a fee, is a crucial aspect of the mortgage process.
-It should reassure all parties involved and instill confidence in the lender's actions.
+The lender’s unwavering commitment to this responsibility, particularly in protecting the interests of investors over generating a fee, is a crucial aspect of the mortgage process.
+It should reassure all parties involved and instill confidence in the lender’s actions.

 • Title search